RW taps elected leader, nonprofit veteran, Roger Clapp as next executive director

 Clapp currently works at PH International (formerly Project Harmony) in Waitsfield as associate director of Program & Fund Development.
 He said earlier this year he gave his employer notice that he planned to step down at the end of 2024.
 Rather than retirement, however, Clapp said the opening at Revitalizing Waterbury appealed to him as a way to take on a new role that would benefit his hometown.

-“I’m pleased to join Revitalizing Waterbury and look forward to collaborating with the board, staff, and community members to build on the great work that’s already been done,” Clapp said.
+“I’ve always thought highly of RW,” Clapp said.
+“I’m pleased to join Revitalizing Waterbury and look forward to collaborating with the board, staff, and community members to build on the great work that’s already been done.”

 In announcing the pick, Revitalizing Waterbury praised Clapp as a “highly respected community leader and seasoned non-profit professional.”